YaohanXu/GeoCloud-Presentation/week03/SLIDES.md

 * If your data is geographically compact, use the `geometry` type with an [appropriate projection](http://epsg.io).
 * If you need to measure distance with a dataset that is geographically dispersed, use the `geography` type.

+They have a little mote detail in their [FAQ](https://postgis.net/documentation/faq/geometry-or-geography/).

 **My recommendation? ...**

 ---